mcous/decoy/README.md

 This basic example assumes you are using [pytest][].
 For more detailed documentation, see Decoy's [usage guide][] and [API reference][].

-Decoy will add a `decoy` fixture to to pytest that provides its mock creation API.
+Decoy will add a `decoy` fixture to pytest that provides its mock creation API.

 ```python
 from decoy import Decoy